 - Enforce the requirement that builders and subcontractors must use written contracts

-- Provide resources to help the industry understand the existing mechanisms available to them to recover moneys owed to them
+- Help the industry understand the existing mechanisms available to recover moneys owed

-- Introduce a mandatory education program for QBCC licensees that ensures everyone has the appropriate financial and contract management skills to run profitable businesses
+- Mandatory education program for QBCC licensees that ensures everyone has the financial and contract management skills to run profitable businesses.

 Let’s work together towards a better solution to security of payment that actually benefits the people it’s meant to.